-- 6.26.
+- 7.27.6.26.
 In accepting donated goods for resale, the charity is receiving a gift in kind on trust for conversion into cash to fund the charity's activities.
-Where practicable, donated goods for resale are measured at fair value on initial recognition, which is the expected proceeds from sale less the expected costs of sale. - 6.27.
+Where practicable, donated goods for resale are measured at fair value on initial recognition, which is the expected proceeds from sale less the expected costs of sale. - 7-28-6.27.
 Charities accepting goods for resale under the UK retail Gift Aid scheme are acting as agent in selling the goods on behalf of the donor and are in law entitled only to an administration fee until such time as the donor waives their entitlement to the sale proceeds.
 Charities which have historical data may use an estimation technique to recognise income from such arrangements from the point of sale, for example by applying a formula or mathematical model to estimate the likely amount of the donations that will result from their subsequent sale.
-Income may be recognised from the point of sale provided the income recognised is adjusted to reflect the risk that some sales will not result in a donation.
-Where a donor does not waive their entitlement to the sale proceeds, the administration fee is analysed as 'Income from other trading activities' in the SoFA. - 6.28.
+Income may be recognised from the point of sale where this reflects the substance of the transaction provided the income recognised is adjusted to reflect the risk that some sales will not result in a donation.
+Where a donor does not waive their entitlement to the sale proceeds, the administration fee is analysed as 'Income from other trading activities' in the SoFA. - 7-29-6.28.
 Estimating the fair value of donated goods for resale is often impractical because of the volume of low-value items received, or the absence of detailed stock control systems or records.
 In such circumstances, donated goods for resale are not recognised on receipt.
 Instead, the value to the charity of the donated goods sold is recognised as income when sold.
-The proceeds of sale are categorised as 'Income from other trading activities' in the SoFA. - 6.29.
+The proceeds of sale are categorised as 'Income from other trading activities' in the SoFA. - 7.30.6.29.
 If recognised at fair value on receipt, the value of the donated goods for resale should be treated as a component of 'Income from other trading activities' with the corresponding stock recognised in the balance sheet.
-On its sale the value of the stock is charged against (i.e. deducted from) 'Income from other trading activities' and the proceeds of the sale are also recognised as 'Income from other trading activities'.
+On its sale the value of the stock is charged against